Tealeaf iOS SDK public API reference

 class.
 This singleton class offers different methods to log custom events.

-For convenience, Acoustic Tealeaf provides standard events for location tracking and wireless carrier recording.
+For convenience, the Tealeaf iOS library provides standard events for location tracking and wireless carrier recording.

 [[TLFCustomEvent sharedInstance] logEvent:@"PurchaseConfirmed"];